blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Cellular Network Notes.md

+- Electromagnetic Waves
+- Communication Technologies
-- Signals
+	- Wired and Wireless
-- Modulation Schemes
+	- Signal Modulation Schemes
 	- Channel Access Schemes
 - Radio Access Technologies
+- Cellular Networks
-- Radio Standard
+- Radio Standards
+	- Standards Organizations
 	- Radio Access Technologies
+		- Channel Access Schemes
 	- Radio Access Networks​
 		- User Equipment
 		- Base Transceiver Station
 		- Base Station Controller
+- Generations of Cellular Networks
+- Additional Technologies
+	- MIMO
+	- Space Division Multiple Access
+	- Beamforming
 # Notes
-@gcolombelli You're right if you consider 3G as UMTS-FDD/W-CDMA and 4G as LTE.
-But it goes deeper than just 3G or 4G.
-I'll explain.
-Also CDMA and OFDMA are not modulation schemes, but multiple access schemes (or channel access methods).
-3G includes standards that meet the IMT-2000 standards set by ITU-R.

-A radio standard like GSM, EDGE, UMTS, etc. defines a radio access technology (RAT).
+A radio standard like GSM, EDGE, UMTS, etc. defines a **radio access technology (RAT)**.
 For GSM, it is GRA, for EDGE, ERA (combined for 2G as GERA), for UMTS, UTRA, for LTE, E-UTRA and for 5G NR, NG-RA.

-All these RATs are part of the wider radio access network (RAN) that inculdes them, like GERAN, UTRAN, E-UTRAN, 5G-RAN.
+All these RATs are part of the wider **radio access network (RAN)** that inculdes them, like GERAN, UTRAN, E-UTRAN, 5G-RAN.

 RAN is basically the network that uses RAT to connect the user equipment (UE) to the core network (CN).
 The operator side radio network system (RNS) consists of a base transceiver station and a base station controller, or radio network controller (RNC).